How Long Does it Take to Complete a Logo Design

 If you try to follow a middle path, you are inviting unprecedented delays along with a tremendous loss of time and energy.

-Do your homework well before going to a logo designer and answer all of their questions with full dedication, the same way you would look into some major financial aspect of your business.
+Do your homework well before you hire a logo designer and answer all of their questions with full dedication, the same way you would look into some major financial aspect of your business.